 Apply sunscreen generously every hour.
 This is truly the key to preventing a sunburn.
 Sunscreen is not so much about the SPF number (did you know that an SPF 50 provides less than 2% more protection than SPF 30?) but how much and how often you applied it.
 Sunscreens rinse off, wear off and sweat off leaving your skin exposed without you realizing it.
 Only applying it once and expecting it to last all day will definitely leave you with a red, painful sunburn including damage to the skin.

-So be smart and make a good plan to practice sun safety before you spend time outdoors, so you can enjoy the great outdoors and not pay the painful price.
+Always wear sunscreen, even it it’s an overcast day.
+Skin is very vulnerable and needs to stay protected from the powerful UV rays.
+Once you get sunburned, no amount of sunscreen can stop the burn from appearing.
+Get out of the sun right away!
+Be smart and make a good plan to practice sun safety before you spend time outdoors, so you can enjoy the great outdoors and not pay the painful price.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or Facetime.

 For more expert advice check out the blog.
 Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!